 You can only become a research chemist if you have a good degree (a 2.1 or above) in a relevant science subject such as chemistry or biochemistry.

 A relevant postgraduate qualification such as a research-based masters or a PhD is also normally required, particularly for permanent positions or senior research positions.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Postdoctoral research, practical research and laboratory work experience are all beneficial, and frequently required, for academic posts.

 A school leaver could get into the science industry through an apprenticeship as a laboratory technician, which may involve being supervised by, and supporting the work of, a research chemist.
 However, it’s not possible to progress to a research chemist role without getting a degree.
 To find out more about getting into science via a school leaver route, visit the science section of TARGETcareers, our website aimed at school leavers.